-To complete this part of the document, a bibliographic study was conducted, and all RD-CODE partners were consulted through several rounds of review that are open for comments and two dedicated workshops.
+To complete this part of the document, a bibliographic study was conducted, and all RD-CODE partners were consulted through several rounds of review and two dedicated workshops.

 This work concludes that the experience in coding undiagnosed patients in electronic health records (EHRs) or patient registries is scarce.
 Most of the experiences in the field are research oriented (see Annex 1), which prevent perspectives of epidemiological data comparison.